-Baseline air quality in the study area is mainly influenced by vehicles travelling along the M90 trunk road.
-Secondary sources are derived from vehicles travelling along nearby local network roads and day-to-day woodland and agricultural land management activities.
+The baseline air quality within the scheme extents is primarily influenced by motor vehicles travelling along the A720 trunk road.
+Secondary sources are derived from vehicles travelling along nearby local network roads and day-to-day agricultural land management activities.